 Our shareholders and any future investors must be aware of the following risk factors prior to investing in Standard's common stock.
-It must be emphasized that Standard, if any of these risk become fact, may have to cease operations and our shareholders and any future investors could lose part or all of their investment.
+It must be emphasized that Standard, if any of these risks become fact, may have to cease operations and our shareholders and any future investors could lose part or all of their investment.

-RISKS ASSOCIATED WITH THIS OFFERING
+RISKS ASSOCIATED WITH OUR COMMON STOCK

-Penny stock rules may make buying or selling of our shares difficult.
+1. Penny stock rules may make buying or selling of our shares difficult.